li11ianc/rural-us-veterans/README.md

 #### Deadline and submission

-**The deadline to submit Exam 2 is 11:59pm on Wednesday, April 8.**
+**The deadline to submit Exam 2 is 11:59pm EST on Wednesday, April 8.**
 Only the code in the master branch will be graded.

 #### Rules